20552 - SPORTS BUSINESS AND MANAGEMENT

 - 50% of the grade: group Final Project.

 Only students who have prepared the Final Project are considered as attending.
 Furthermore, if an attending student does not take the exam in May or June, the grade of the Final Project is lost.

 Once a student passes the exam, the grade has to be accepted.

-100% of the grade: written exam based on multiple choice questions (no penalties for mistakes), which aims to assess the student’s learning level of the theoretical models and the main concepts shared in the books and in the slides, as well as well the student’s ability to apply the theory to real cases.
+100% of the grade: written exam based on multiple choice questions (no penalties for mistakes), which aims to assess the student’s learning level of the theoretical models and the main concepts shared in the books, as well as well the student’s ability to apply the theory to real cases.

 Once a student passes the exam, the grade has to be accepted.

-- Case studies, slides (professors’ and speakers’), papers, reports, academic papers uploaded on Blackboard
+- Case studies, slides and videos (professors’ and speakers’), papers, reports, academic papers uploaded on Blackboard

 - P. GUENZI, D. RUTA, Leading Teams: Tools and Techniques for Successful Team Leadership from the Sports, 2013, 1st ed., Jossey-Bass - chapters 3, 4, 5, 6

 - R. HOYE, A. SMITH, M. NICHOLSON, et al., Sport Management: principles and applications, Routledge, 2022 - chapters 1, 4, 5, 7, 8, 9, 10, 11, 13